Planck (spacecraft): Results

 Galaxy cluster PLCK G004.5-19.5 was discovered through the Sunyaev–Zel'dovich effect.

 Planck started its First All-Sky Survey on 13 August 2009.
 In September 2009, the European Space Agency announced the preliminary results from the Planck First Light Survey, which was performed to demonstrate the stability of the instruments and the ability to calibrate them over long periods.
 The results indicated that the data quality is excellent.

 On 15 January 2010 the mission was extended by 12 months, with observation continuing until at least the end of 2011.
 After the successful conclusion of the First Survey, the spacecraft started its Second All Sky Survey on 14 February 2010.
 The last observations for the Second All Sky Survey were made on 28 May 2010.

 Some planned pointing list data from 2009 has been released publicly, along with a video visualization of the surveyed sky.

 On 17 March 2010, the first Planck photos were published, showing dust concentration within 500 light years from the Sun.

 On 5 July 2010, the Planck mission delivered its first all-sky image.

 The first public scientific result of Planck is the Early-Release Compact-Source Catalogue, released during the January 2011 Planck conference in Paris.

 On 5 May 2014 a map of the galaxy's magnetic field created using Planck was published.

 The Planck team and principal investigators Nazzareno Mandolesi and Jean-Loup Puget shared the 2018 Gruber Prize in Cosmology.
 Puget was also awarded the 2018 Shaw Prize in Astronomy.
+The 2019 Cocconi Prize of the European Physical Society has been awarded to the Planck collaboration (jointly with the WMAP collaboration).